cprasmu/MotorSpeedControl/README.md

 - The IR sensor uses an interrupt on GPIO 33.
 Make sure the sensor output is clean; we use INPUT_PULLDOWN.
 - For safety, start with low motor speeds and ensure the motor is securely mounted.
 - The precise turn functions run in separate FreeRTOS tasks to avoid blocking the web server
+- The TFT display uses the TFT_eSPI library with custom pin configuration (see code for details)
+- The IR remote uses the IRremote library and expects Apple protocol signals

 ## Customization

 - Change WiFi credentials by modifying `ssid` and `password` variables.
 - Change motor control pins by modifying `motorIN1`, `motorIN2`, and `motorPWM`.
 - Change IR sensor pin by modifying `irSensorPin`.
+- Change IR remote pin by modifying `IR_RECEIVE_PIN`.
 - To adjust for different encoder wheels, modify `PULSES_PER_REVOLUTION` in the code.
 - To adjust for different gearbox ratios, modify `GEARBOX_RATIO` in the code.
+- To change TFT display pins, modify the pin definitions at the top of the code and update the User_Setup.h in the TFT_eSPI library.

 ## License

 This project is open source and available for modification and use.

 ## user Interface